By Melissa Baron

 He leads the room into a prayer.
 Ava’s shoulders hunch as each supplication acts like the whip of a willow branch.
 I reach forward and twine my fingers through her hair, resting my hand against her back, hoping to ease some of the pain bowing her spine.
 She sniffles as her back subtly relaxes.

-Now I feel as if the willow branch has been lashed out to me.
+Now I feel as if the willow branch has been lashed out at me.
 My back stiffens with disbelief, although I knew it was coming.

 “…he had a weakness for sweet tarts…”